irecondo/auth0-react-native-security/README.md

 ## Features

 ### Ephemeral Session
 The app uses `ephemeralSession: true` to prevent the iOS consent popup ("App wants to use auth0.com to sign in").
-This provides a smoother user experience.
+This provides a smoother user experience on iOS.
+On Android, the authentication flow works seamlessly without additional consent prompts.

 ### Profile Screen
 After login, the app displays a profile screen showing all user claims from the ID token, including: